 The doctors were aware I wasn’t the optimistic girl I’d said I was but I managed to put on a front when speaking to them, they saw me just become slightly more pessimistic and emotional.
 I was instructed to keep a diary of my thoughts and feelings, what seemed to trigger them and how I got the moment to pass.
 Needless to say K featured a lot in it.
 After having most of my music deleted off my iPod – apparently I listen to some really depressing stuff – I was warned not to take part in any self worth quizzes just to be safe.
 Eventually after 6 months I was taken off the medicine.
 It’s worked brilliantly but I wouldn’t wish the effect it had on me on anyone else.

-Anyone reading this who read my post yesterday morning may be curious as to what the thought of the day is behind all this.
+Anyone reading this who read my post yesterday morning may be curious as to what the thought of the day is behind all this, apart from purely sleepless summertime rambles.
 It is simply, value your friends.
 K and I weren’t always close.
-In primary school we hated each other, 3rd form we began to talk, 4th we had a major argument about a relationship I was in (see Life Lessons for more info) and now we’re inseparable.
+In primary school we hated each other, 3rd form we began to talk, 4th we had a major argument about a relationship I was in (see What Can We Learn for more info) and now we’re inseparable.
 The truth is, I don’t think I would be here today if it wasn’t for her.

 So to finish off, I’d like to wish K all the luck in the world with her scholarship interview today.
 Even if it means we won’t be at the same uni, I know she deserves it.
-And thank you to anyone who’s read this until the end.
+And thank you to anyone who’s read my sleepless in summertime rambles until the end.
 I’ve never been able to talk about all this to anyone, not even my family are aware how bad I got.
 Please, value your friends and make the time to talk to them.
 You never know what’s going on inside someone’s head.

 *initial used as she wants to remain anonymous